javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 Regular functions return only one, single value (or nothing).

-Generators can return ("yield") multiple values, possibly an infinite number of values, one after another, on-demand.
+Generators can return ("yield") multiple values, one after another, on-demand.
 They work great with [iterables](info:iterable), allowing to create data streams with ease.

 ## Generator functions